tonai/jquery-contenttoggle/README.md

 ```

 Set it to `false` if you want to use triggers outside of the main element.

+### labelSelector & data-label-selector

+Type: `string`
+Default: `null`

+The selector of the labels.

+If null, labels are equals to triggers.

+### labelSelectorContext & data-label-selector-context

+Type: `boolean`
+Default: `true`

+Same as [triggerSelectorContext & data-trigger-selector-context](https://github.com/tonai/jquery-contenttoggle#triggerselectorcontext--data-trigger-selector-context) but for labels.

 ### contentSelector & data-content-selector